streamich/nano-css/docs/sheet.md

 <button className={styles.button}>Click me!</button>
 ```

+---

 > __Nota Bene__
 >
 > Unlike styles created using `rule()` interface, the styles created with `sheet()` interface are
 > not injected into the DOM when they are created.
-The injection is postponed util the style is accessed for the first time:
+The injection is postponed until the style is accessed for the first time.
 >
 > ```js
 > // CSS in not injected yet.